volusion/element/content/tutorials/proptypes.md

 ## Add a New Element Proptype

-In the object literal returned by `getConfigSchema` we will add the property `isDarkModeEnabled`, which is how we'll reference it from the block's component code.
-We'll give it the `label` "Enable Dark Mode" which appears above the field in the Site Designer's edit panel.
-For the `type` make it an `ElementPropTypes.bool`, which represents a boolean field.
+In the object literal returned by `getConfigSchema`, we will add the property `isDarkModeEnabled`, which is how we'll reference it from the block's component code.
+We'll give it the `label` "Enable Dark Mode," which appears above the field in the Site Designer's edit panel.
+For the `type`, make it an `ElementPropTypes.bool`, which represents a boolean field.
 Your `getConfigSchema` should now look like this:

 ```javascript
 export const getConfigSchema = ElementPropTypes => {